 Section 1.
 The chair-elect shall be elected annually by the Board for a 1-year term.
 The chair-elect shall assume the office of chair at the end of his or her term as chair-elect.
+Public at-large members of the board are not eligible to run for chair-elect.
 Any board member may be elected chair-elect who has at least 1 full year remaining in his or her term as a member of the Board.

 Section 2.
-Six directors representing the institutional members shall be elected each year by the institutional membership to serve for terms of 3 years each.
-Two directors representing the recognized councils shall be elected each year by the institutional membership to serve for terms of 3 years each.
+Six directors representing the institutional members shall be elected each year by the institutional membership to serve terms of 3 years each.
+Two directors who represent CEOs or the top administrator for an institutional member representing the recognized councils shall be elected each year by the institutional membership to serve for terms of 3 years each.
 One director at large representing the total institutional membership shall be elected by the Board each year to serve for a term of 3 years.
 One director at large representing the public shall be elected by the Board each year to serve for a term of 3 years.
 One director, the immediate past chair of the Board, shall be elected by the Board each year to serve a term of 1 year.

 Section 3.
 Directors representing institutional members shall be elected by a vote of the official institutional representatives of members responding by mail ballot or by electronic mail ballot.